subnut/dotfiles-old/Windows/Rainmeter/Clock Overlay/README.md

-For this skin to work you must have Rainmeter Installed, not Portable Run the Clock Overlay_1.0.0.bat Batch File
+For this skin to work you must have Rainmeter Installed, not Portable After installing the skin, copy the configuration from the TXT into the Rainmeter settings ini
-_DONOT_ run the rmskin directly

 In Rainmeter, to fix blurry text, do the following
 * Go to the Rainmeter installation directory